 In ~1990 BC, Amenemhat became the ruler of Egypt.
 One of his accomplishments in political power was channeling water from the Nile river into what as known as the Fayoum depression (a depression in the ground that spans for hundreds of miles).
 This created a lush, marsh-type environment.
 However, the Fayoum began to dry up, leaving stagnate, unsanitary pools of water.
 These pools became breeding grounds for many types of bacteria (such as Maleria) and flies.
 As a consequence, many of the local population left.
 However, the local Sri Lanka Fowls learned to adapt to the environment and through natural selection, the Fayoumi chicken breed emerged.

 Because of the Fayoumis’ natural breeding history, they are more resistant to many strains of bacteria/viruses than most chickens.
-They are also colored to camouflage well into the rocky, sandy, marshy environment in which they lived (similarly to Plovers).
-Since Fayoumis had limited options in the department of food, they became superb at catching flying insects (mid-air).
-In fact, in some rural areas of Egypt, Fayoumi chickens can be found wading in the marshes and living almost completely off of airborne insects.
+They are also colored to camouflage well into the rocky, sandy, marshy environment in which they lived (similar to Plovers).
+Since the Fayoumis had limited options in the department of food, they became superb at catching flying insects (mid-air).
+In fact, in some rural areas of Egypt, Fayoumi chickens can be found wading in the marshes and living largely off of airborne insects.

 Fayoumi chickens also learned to live by cooperation.
 In the wild, Fayoumi roosters generally get along very well with one another.
 In fact, in some Fayoumi flocks, there can be as many as three roosters per single hen.
 Wild Fayoumi roosters are also family oriented.
 In fact, Fayoumi roosters often help care for young chicks.
-This makes it so the mother can hatch more in more rapid succession.
+This gives the mother hen the ability to hatch multiple clutches in a more rapid succession.

 Note: The area which is called Fayoum was previously called ‘Ijtawy’.
 The people that inhabited the area where called ‘Ta-Itjawy’.
 The fowls of the area where also known by that name because they where often kept by the Ta-Itjawy people.
 However, the name later evolved into ‘Bigawi’.
 To this day, in Egypt and throughout Africa, Fayoumis are known as Bigawi fowls.